Comanche County, Oklahoma: K-12 education

+Elementary only districts include Bishop Public School and Flower Mound Public School.
+Residents of the Bishop and Flower Mound districts go to Lawton Public Schools for middle and high school grades.

-The county has ten independent school districts.
-The largest is Lawton Public Schools which had 16,398 in 2009.
+The largest school district is Lawton Public Schools which had 16,398 in 2009.
 The district operates two pre-kindergarten centers, twenty-six elementary schools, four middle schools, and three high schools – Eisenhower, Lawton, and MacArthur.
 Other major school districts in the area include Cache Public Schools and Elgin Public Schools.
 Cache Public Schools had an enrollment of 1,648 and consists of five schools.
 Elgin Public Schools had an enrollment of 16,98 and three schools.
 Other public school districts in the region include, Bishop Chattanooga, Fletcher, Flower Mound, Geronimo, Indiahoma, and Sterling.

 Comanche County includes several private schools.
 The largest is Lawton Christian School with an enrollment of 426 students in 2009.
 Lawton Academy of Arts & Science offers classes from PK-12 and had an enrollment of 115.
 St. Mary's Catholic School offers classes for elementary and middle school.
 Trinity Christian Academy offers classes from K-3 through the 8th grade.

+Tertiary education

 There is one university in Comanche County, Cameron University.
 Cameron is the largest four year, state-funded university, in southwest Oklahoma, offering more than 50 degree programs in areas of Business, Education, Liberal Arts and Science and Technology.
 Founded in 1909, Cameron has an average fall enrollment of 6,000 students with 70 endowed faculty positions.

 Comanche County is also served by the Great Plains Technology Center, which is part of the Oklahoma Department of Career and Technology Education System.
 Great Plains provides occupational education, training, and development opportunities to area residents.

+Healthcare

 Comanche County has three major hospitals in the area.
 The largest, Comanche County Memorial Hospital, is a 283-bed non-profit hospital that employs 250 physicians.
 Southwestern Medical Center is a 199-bed hospital with a staff of 150 physicians.
 In addition, the U.S. Public Health Lawton Indian Hospital is located in the city to provide health services for the large American Indian population.
 It has 26 beds with a staff of 23 physicians.